adotagarwal/WatchTower2/README.md

 ![image.png](docs/image.png)

-I reliably get about 8 to 10 inches of signal in a straight line with no obstructions.
+I get about 8 to 10 inches of signal in a straight line with no obstructions.

+If you need more than that, I recommend adding a second antenna at a 90 degree orientation from the first.
+You won't get a more powerful signal, but by having a second signal at a 90 degree orientiation you significanly increase the chance that your watches will be able to pick up a signal (see the section on antenna orientation below).
+The amplifier can easily handle two antennas.

+You can use the same terminal block you're using for the first antenna, just lightly solder the two antennas together and then plug them into the terminal block.
+The STL has optional components to mount the second antenna.

-If you need more than that, try giving a higher voltage a try using an external power supply.
+If you still need more power, try giving a higher voltage a try using an external power supply to your amplifier.

-[TODO talk about second antenna]

 ## Signal strength